 The Black Plague had devastated Europe when the acorn pushed its roots into the soil of an unnamed continent.
 While Europe struggled with poverty, famine and war, the sapling grew into a tree; Woodland Indians hunted, fired pottery, planted small crops and perhaps rested against the oak's expanding trunk.
 Native Americans knew how to boil tree bark and use the wash as an antiseptic or astringent to sooth rashes, ulcers and burns.
 If they used the tree as a medicine chest, they did no harm.
 The tree's girth expanded through the fourteenth and fifteenth centuries, when Leonardo da Vinci painted The Last Supper and Columbus sailed the ocean blue; it grew during the Sack of Rome and Elizabeth's reign of England.
 By the time settlers founded Jamestown in 1607, the oak had passed its 200th birthday.
 When Europeans purchased land in soon-to-be Basking Ridge from the Lenni Lenape Indians, the tree had become a mature giant.
 With its hard, close-grained wood, oak would become one of North America's most important trees.
 Despite the settlers' growing need for houses, barns and fencing, the tree prospered as a local landmark.
 Under its spreading boughs, an English evangelist preached to 3,000 people in1740.
 A few decades later, Continental troops would picnic in its shade.
 By the nineteenth century, the Basking Ridge Presbyterian Church had enshrined the venerable oak behind the cemetery walls.
-Today the old oak more than six hundred years old stands 97 feet tall.
-Thick branches extend 156 feet over the ground.
-Metal pillars support its massive limbs.
+When it was finally taken down in 2017, metal pillars support its massive limbs.
+The old oak was more than six hundred years old and stood 97 feet tall.
+Thick branches extended 156 feet over the ground.

 Counties across the state have formed shade tree commissions to protect and tend the beautiful, the plain, the ancient and the simply big.
 Ralph Coppersmith, Volunteer Chairman of the Warren County Shade Tree Commission, is a strong advocate for preserving and planting trees.
 His reasons are straightforward: "They're good for the environment.
 They prevent soil erosion.
 They're a renewable resource."
 Ralph Coppersmith's voice changes when he talks about the big trees.
 Awe mixes with enthusiasm when he shares stories of trees that served as magnets for the community.